 In our house a new year means a trip to the eye doctor.
-So far the Hardworking Hubby has been in for his annual exam and Zman went in for his exam last night.
+So far the Alex has been in for his annual exam and Zack went in for his exam last night.

 Last night was truly an eye opening experience for us.